vespakoen/docs/controllers.md

 		return new $controller;
 	});

 The event will receive the class name of the controller that needs to be resolved.
-All you need to do is return an instance of the that controller.
+All you need to do is return an instance of the controller.